Prakashpreveen/cli_weather_app/README.md

 # Weather APP
-A Simple Weather App using Python and Openweatherapi
+A Simple Weather App using Python and Openweatherapi.

 # Prerequisite
 - Python >= 3.12.*